alhassanmu/-alhassanmu_Notebook/_posts/2024-07-10 - Designing qPCR primers for HSP70 in B. pharaonis.md

 # **Choice of Reference Genes**

 To ensure accurate and reliable quantification of HSP70 expression levels, it is crucial to select appropriate reference genes for normalization in qPCR analysis.
 The reference genes should be stably expressed across all experimental conditions.
-For Brachidontes pharaonis, I will consider the following reference genes as validated in the work of [Martinez-Escauriza et al., 2018](https://sci-hub.se/10.2983/035.037.0108).
+For *Brachidontes pharaonis*, I will consider the following reference genes as validated in the work of [Martinez-Escauriza et al., 2018](https://sci-hub.se/10.2983/035.037.0108).

 1. **Glyceraldehyde-3-phosphate dehydrogenase (GAPDH):** The authors of the paper recommended using GAPDH as a suitable reference gene for mussel studies, specifically in *M. galloprovincialis* which is of the family as *B. pharaonis*.